scaziti/scaziti/README.md

 ### :alien: ​About me
 - 💻  I am starting my career as a developer

-- 🚀 &nbsp;I am currently learning Full Stack Development at [Generation Brasil](https://brazil.generation.org/)'s bootcamp.
+- 🚀 &nbsp;I'm a BackEnd Developer Intern at Monkey Exchange.

-- 📚 &nbsp; <b>Studying:</b> Java, Spring Boot, HTML 5, CSS and Angular.
+- 📚 &nbsp; <b>Studying and working with:</b> Java, Spring Boot, and MySQL.